Wabinab/xenoblade-chronicles-2/src/07_a_ship.md

 ![Akhos](images/067_akhos.jpg)

 "I hear the Aegis awakened.
 Nasty shock for you?
-Orrrrrr, was it?" said the blue armor guy wearing a pair of red-framed goggles with dark, short hair, wielding twin katanas stuck to both side of his waist.
-Pushing up his spectacles, a sign of 'genius', he continued, "**Of course**, my script showed how _everything_ would play out from the start."
+Orrrrrr, was it?" said the blue-armored guy wearing a pair of red-framed goggles with dark, short hair, wielding twin katanas stuck to both side of his waist.
+Genius always push up their spectacles when they'd something genius to say, "**Of course**, my script showed how _everything_ would play out from the start."

 "Sure, you say that once it's all over and done with.
 It's eaaaasy to act smug when hindsight's on your sight!"
-A blade entered the scene from a hatch above.
+The Blade voice sounded from above; a hatch opened and she entered the scene.

 "Shut your mouth, Obrona."

-"I'm shaking to my core!"
-She floated around Akhos as she teased him.
+"I'm shaking to my core!" she swirled around Akhos, teasing him.

 ![Obrona and Akhos](images/068_obrona_and_akhos.jpg)